 Everyone was using the same one in every channel with the same name.

 The purpose of this project is to provide streamers with a tool that is free of restrictions.
 It features many customization options and allows the user a lot of flexibility.

 Continue to read to find the top 7 hidden features of Streamlabs you didn't know.

 The benefits of streamlabs chatbot are the following:

 - When compared to StreamElements, it gives you access to a URL link that viewers may use to donate to you, as well as more payment alternatives.
-Furthermore, it does not take a cut when your gifts are received.
-When your viewers donate, you may send them personalized messages and graphics.

 - Create a sense of interaction with your audience.
 Use loyalty stores, freebies, minigames, chat notifications, media sharing, quotations, and other methods to engage your audience.

 - On Streamlabs, people who follow your stream for an extended time earn loyalty points.

 - You may play a variety of interactive games thanks to the chatbot.
 As a result, your conversation may interact with the bot.